Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Hybrid systems

 \subsubsection{Dual-Hop Hybrid RF/VLC System}

 In this type of hybrid system, the user access link is either VLC or RF.
-The network model where the user access link is RF can be observed in Fig.~\ref{fig:DualHop_sys_model}.
+The network model where the user access link is RF can be observed in Fig.~\ref{fig:DualHop_sys_model}\footnote{Note that the VLC APs in Figs.~\ref{fig:DualHop_sys_model},~\ref{fig:HetNet(NoCentralUnit)}, and~\ref{fig:HetNet(WithCentralUnit)} are basically the ones that provides VLC links.
+Their placements would be application specific.
+These figures are provided for illustrative purposes.
+For example, the VLC APs are placed on the wall in Figure~\ref{fig:HetNet(NoCentralUnit)}.
+Different scenarios would be possible as well.}.

 The first component of the system is the communication between the VLC source (base station) and relaying nodes.
 The communication is carried out using VLC (LOS-link) in both uplink and downlink.
 Due to the fixed positions of the relay nodes and base-station, it is believed the maximum data rate can be achieved using the LOS VLC system.